TDM Parameters — Parameters Coupling — Implementation Guidelines

 • lu_table_field

-• Each parameter must be mapped to an LU table's field.
-The parameter name does not have to be identical to the lu_table_field.
+• Each parameter must be mapped to a field in an LU table.
+The parameter name does not need to match the lu_table_field name.

-• If you have calculated parameters such as number of open cases or total open debt, add an LU table that contains these parameters.
-Add the new table with the calculated parameters to TDMFilterOutTargetTables actor in order to exclude these tables from the load, delete, and from the data generation flows creation.
+• If you have calculated parameters, such as the number of open cases or an outstanding debt, you can create an LU table that contains these parameters.
+If created, these tables should be added to the TDMFilterOutTargetTables Actor in order to exclude them from the load and delete actions, as well as from the data generation flows.

-• Verify that all the LU tables in the LuParamsMapping are linked to parent tables.
-This is required in order to add a FK to tables when they are exported to the TDM DB.
+• Verify that all LU tables in LuParamsMapping are linked to their parent tables.
+This is required as a means to add FKs to tables when the latter are exported to the TDM DB.

-• Note that the MDB export does not support multiple populations with different links to parent tables.
-The LU tables in LuParamsMapping must have one link to a parent LU table.
+• The MDB export command does not support multiple populations with different links to parent tables.
+Each LU table in LuParamsMapping must have a single link to a parent LU table.

 TDM Parameter Tables

-The TDM extract task execution exports the LU tables to the TDM DB.
-A dedicated schema is created for each LU.
-An FK is created for each parent/child link between tables.
+The TDM extract task execution exports LU tables into the TDM DB.
+A dedicated schema is created for each LU and an FK is created for each parent-child link between tables.
 The following tables are exported into the TDM DB:

 • FABRIC_TDM_ROOT — the entire table is exported.